serendie/serendie-web/src/mcp/README.md

 - Getting list of available symbols/icons from the design system
 - Getting detailed information about specific symbols
+- Getting design tokens from the design system
+- Getting detailed information about specific design tokens
 - Health checking the server status

 ## File Structure